 EXECUTIVE VICE PRESIDENT AND ENGINEERING MANAGER

 When asked to describe Mrs. Sanders, her engineering colleagues grasp for some version of the word “meticulous.”
 After 25 years at Eustis Engineering L.L.C., she has more than earned a reputation as the “go-to” person related to all things engineering.
 As department manager, she is responsible for personnel resource allocation, the overall engineering schedule, and execution of engineering services.
 She is also responsible for quality assurance and has established an organizational structure that facilitates two levels of review for engineering projects.
 Mrs. Sanders started at Eustis Engineering as an Associate Engineer in 1993, became a Project Engineer in 1997, and Project Manager and Vice President in 2003.
 She currently serves as Executive Vice President developing scopes of work, planning and coordinating field tests, performing geotechnical engineering analyses, making foundation recommendations, and consulting with clients.
 She has earned bachelor’s and master’s degrees in Civil Engineering from the University of New Orleans (UNO).
 Her projects have included bridges; levees; monopole, stand alone, and guyed tower foundations; residential developments; industrial projects; and commercial structures.
 Mrs. Sanders has touched more than 4,000 projects during her time at Eustis Engineering.
 Mrs. Sanders serves on the Industry Advisory Board to the Department of Civil and Environmental Engineering at UNO.
 She is also an advisor to the Louisiana Epsilon Chapter of Tau Beta Pi, the engineering honor society.
 She has previously served as a practitioner advisor to the UNO Student Chapter of ASCE.
 Currently, she serves as the chair of the ASCE New Orleans Branch – Geotechnical Activities Committee.
+In 2017, Mrs. Sanders was named one of 50 Women of the Year by New Orleans' CityBusiness.
 Mrs. Sanders resides in New Orleans with her husband of 25 years and son, who enjoy music and hiking.

 CHAD L. HELD, P.E.